How to Lose 3 Percent Body Fat and Gain 10 Pounds in Muscle

 Step 5

 Involve yourself in a competitive sport.
 For many people, it's often difficult to get 60 minutes of straight exercise a day.
-To help reach this amount of time, join a sporting league.
-But choose something you enjoy, like tennis, racquetball, soccer, basketball, football, field hockey or baseball.
+To help you reach this goal, engage in a sport you enjoy -- such as tennis, racquetball, soccer, basketball, football, field hockey or baseball.
 As long as you're moving, you're burning calories, which can help you reach the deficit to reduce your body fat percentage.

 Incorporate strength training into your workout routine.
 Lift weights, work with resistance bands or simply use your own body weight to increase the workload placed on your muscles.
 Two to three days a week is a good goal for strength-training activities.

-• Let's say you weigh 185 lbs., with a lean body mass of 155 lbs.
-You're looking at a total body fat percentage of 16 percent.
-If you lost just 7 lbs., your body fat percentage would drop to 13 percent, hitting your goal.
-However, maintaining the same weight while adding 10 lbs. of muscle, your body fat drops down to 11 percent, so you've lost 5 percent body fat.
-Basically, you're exchanging fat for muscle.
+Example: If you weigh 185 pounds with a lean body mass of 155 pounds, you have a total body fat percentage of 16 percent.
+If you lose 7 pounds, your body fat percentage drops to 13 percent, hitting your goal of 3 percent fat reduction.
+However, if you maintain the same weight while gaining 10 pounds of muscle, your body fat drops to 11 percent, a 5 percent body fat reduction by exchanging fat for muscle.